 To be successful, students must be motivated and resilient: They must choose to learn and to persist even when schoolwork is challenging.

-Research shows that students are more likely to be motivated and resilient if they have adaptive academic mindsets.
-Students with adaptive academic mindsets think about school and about their own abilities in fundamentally different ways from disengaged students: They understand why school is important; they trust their teachers and peers; and they understand that they can grow their abilities by working hard and by trying new strategies when they get stuck.
+Research shows that students are more likely to be motivated and resilient if they have adaptive learning mindsets.
+Students with adaptive learning mindsets think about school and about their own abilities in fundamentally different ways from disengaged students: They understand why school is important; they trust their teachers and peers; and they understand that they can grow their abilities by working hard and by trying new strategies when they get stuck.
 Students who don't understand these things don't try as hard and give up quickly.